Highways in Slovakia: Expressways

 Expressways in Slovakia (rýchlostná cesta, abbr.
 R) are dual carriageways with lower standards than those of motorway, but with the same restrictions.
 Their speed limit is 130 km/h with white-on-red highway shield and they are designated by a number prefixed by the letter R. It has the same white on green road signs as found on motorways, albeit with the different prefix.
 Expressways have a higher road curve.
 They have narrower lanes in some places but they can only have 2 lanes in each direction with only a few having 1 lane in each direction with an emergency lane.
-The speed limit of expressways through a settlement is 100 kmh (60 mph).
 The term "motor vehicle road" (cesta pre motorové vozidlá) has also been used variably to refer to the network, although this term is now used for a separate category of roads.
 In 2020, an amendment redefined expressways as a type of motorway, and likewise, they are owned and maintained by the state and the use of most of their sections is paid via electronic vignettes or toll.
 Bypasses of large towns and other sections that are used for local traffic tend to be exempt from the vignette requirement.